rossrochford/gcp-hashi-cluster/docs/docs/5_deploy_your_first_service.rst

 .. important::

-    Due to an unresolved configuration issue, Nomad isn't able to authenticate and pull images from private GCP container registries directly.
-As a workaround the script above gives your image a tag in the form: `nomad/your-service:v0.1`.
-You will need to use this in your Nomad jobs.
+    Due to an unresolved configuration issue, Nomad won't be able to pull images from a private GCP container registry.
+As a workaround the script above pulls images outside of Nomad and gives them a local tag in the form: `nomad/your-service:v0.1`.
+You will need to use this tag in your Nomad jobs.

 Submit the webserver Nomad Job